 They’re also good news if you’re looking to boost your pension savings, either by increasing how much you regularly save or by making any one-off payments into your pension.
 The increased Annual Allowance will enable you to put more into your pension without a tax penalty.

 The Finance Bill to bring these changes into law is expected to be published on 23 March 2023.
+Please note that future Government policy may change and in turn effect this legislation.

 What about the State Pension?